BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python.md

 def clean():
     call(['rm', '-rf', 'output/*'])
 ```
 Script ran, no error, and all files were left in the output folder.
 As I suspected [Stack Overflow](https://stackoverflow.com/questions/31977833/rm-all-files-under-a-directory-using-python-subprocess-call?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa) suggests not bothering with `call` for removing files in Python.
 Python has it's own way of removing files, why not use it?
-In comes `import shutil`.
+In comes `shutil`.
 [After reading the docs](https://docs.python.org/2/library/shutil.html), there is nothing in shutil that will do what I want as shutil.rmtree() "Delete an entire directory tree; path must point to a directory".
 I knew about [glob.glob('PATH')](https://docs.python.org/3.6/library/glob.html) for getting files in a folder but was hoping I was doing it the long way before.
 I will also use [os.remove(path, *, dir_fd=None)](https://docs.python.org/3/library/os.html#os.remove)

 * Out with shutil in with glob and os.